JGreyScales/OnlineMarketPlaceTest/backend/README.md

     - get productName
     - get date

-## transactionController.js
+## transactionController.js - TransactionList
-- allows a user to get a transaction chain using one of any (transaction ID, seller ID, user ID, product ID) (if sent by a user, their userID will be used automatically to only filter their)
+- allows a user to get a transaction chain using one of any (transaction ID, seller ID, user ID, product ID) (if sent by a user, their userID will be used automatically to only filter their results)

     ### Properties
     - Transactions

     ### Methods
+    - getTransactions
     - getTransactionById
     - getTransactionsByUserSearch
     - getTransactionsBySellerSearch
     - getTransactionsByProductIDSearch

-## userController.js
+## userController.js - User
 - allows a user to browse products based on interest tags
 - allow the user to select a random product from a random seller
 - allow a user to modify their settings